Late capitalism is a pyramid racket on a global scale, the kind of pyramid you do human sacrifices up on top of.

 The stories he tells are open-ended and feature hundreds of characters, many of whom may appear only once or twice.
 It’s often a challenge to work out who is speaking: is this passage a memory, a fantasy, a dream?
 Whose it it?
 What happened to the person we were introduced to two pages ago?
 It helps that the characters’ names are entertaining.
 The narrator of ‘Mason & Dixon’ (which is set in the 1760s) is called Reverend Wicks Cherrycoke.
 There are others called Fender-Belly Bodine, Sauncho Smilax and Mucho Maas.
 This works to help you remember the characters and also to remember that what you are reading is a work of the imagination.
 The main character in the book (and now film) ‘Inherent Vice’ (2009) is called Doc Sportello (‘sportello’ in Italian means counter, like in a bank.
 This may be important; it may not).
 Paul Anderson’s film is actually a pretty good introduction to Pynchon’s work, in that it’s huge fun to watch but it hurts nicely in the head to make sense of what’s happening.
 The best book to begin with, however, is ‘The Crying of Lot 49’ (1966, 142 pages), which features the funniest parody of a Jacobean revenge play in mid-1960s postmodern fiction.

 For all his zaniness and occasional abstruseness (especially with regard to science), Pynchon’s work is concerned with very pressing themes.
-Although he may be talking about German colonialism in late 19th century Africa, 18th century myths about the hollow earth or recipes for baked potatoes, he’s also talking with disguised urgency about the world we live in now.
+Although he may be talking about German colonialism in late 19th century Africa, 18th century myths about the hollow earth or recipes for potato salad, he’s also talking with disguised urgency about the world we live in now.
 That may be the reason he likes to use anachronisms.
 Pre-Independence America didn’t feature shopping malls, coffee chains or goth teenagers, but they all appear in ‘Mason & Dixon’.
 One major theme in all his books is history and remembrance.
 History is ‘at best a conspiracy, not always among gentlemen, to defraud’ (‘Gravity’s Rainbow’).
 ‘History is not Chronology, for that is left to lawyers – nor is it Remembrance, for Remembrance belongs to the people’ (‘Mason & Dixon’).
 ‘Vineland’ (1990) insists on the need to remember.
 It was widely misunderstood when first published.
 Pynchon’s unofficial mentee David Foster Wallace hated it.
 There were complaints that is was superficial, obsessed with obscure details of popular TV shows, and vastly inferior to the immensely complex ‘Gravity’s Rainbow’ seventeen years earlier.
 But actually it was an elaboration of the prediction in that novel: ‘there’ll be a thousand ways to forget’.
 One late ’60s hippy character comments:

 “They just let us forget.
 Give us too much to process, fill up every minute, keep us distracted, it’s what the Tube is for, and though it kills me to say it, it’s what rock and roll is becoming — just another way to claim our attention, so that beautiful certainty we had starts to fade, and after a while they have us convinced all over again that we really are going to die.
 And they’ve got us again.”